configcat/docs/website/docs/faq.md

 ## A/B Testing & Targeting

-### Can I use AND operators in my targeting rules?
+### Can I use AND operators in my Targeting Rules?

 Although there is no direct support for `AND` operators in the UI, you can use the `AND` operator with a combination of `OR` and `NOT` operators.